codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why didn’t the orange win the race?
-It ran out of juice.
+Why was ten scared of seven?
+Because seven ate nine.

 ## Daily Trivia

-In computing terms, typically what does CLI stand for?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Common Language Input
+ 1. if then
- 2. Control Line Interface
+ 2. ??
- 3. Common Language Interface
+ 3. ?:
- 4. Command Line Interface
+ 4. ?

 <details>
   <summary>Answer</summary>
-  Command Line Interface
+  ?:
 </details>